 Betrayal Trauma Recovery Supports Victims of Betrayal and Abuse

 At BTR, we understand the devastation and agony of betrayal.
-The Betrayal Trauma Recovery Group was created so that women would have powerful support during the most difficult periods of their lives.
+The BTR.ORG Group Sessions were created so that women would have powerful support during the most difficult periods of their lives.

 Anne: Welcome to Betrayal Trauma Recovery.
 This is Anne.